On this page

 Governments at all levels can be great sources of useful data and analysis.
 There are many government publications in the SFU Library.
-Try searching for them by AUTHOR with either the jurisdiction followed by the name of the ministry or department (for example, British Columbia Ministry of Small Business — truncating the name because the last part changes often) or the name of the department by itself (for example, Statistics Canada).
+Try searching for them by AUTHOR with either the jurisdiction followed by the name of the ministry or department (see, for example, reports by the British Columbia Ministry of Small Business — truncating the name because the last part changes often) or the name of the department by itself (for example, Statistics Canada).
 Also, don't forget that many government publications can be found using the Canadian Research Index.

 Information about Departmental services and publications, as well as links to other governmental and commercial sites.